CCTV of Georgia Mom’s Final Shopping Trip Deepens Mystery of Her Death

 Collier’s car was found pulled over near an old logging road about an hour away from her Athens home on Sept 11.
 She was found nearby “laying on her back, grasping a small tree with her right hand,” near a burned tarp, a red total bag, and the rental car she had been using after crashing her car, the incident report said.

-In a Saturday statement first obtained by The Daily Beast, Collier’s son, Jeffrey Bearden, “demanded respect and privacy during the darkest and most harrowing time for my family” and asked for the media to stop publishing “speculation.”
+In a Saturday statement first obtained by The Daily Beast, Collier’s son, Jeffrey Bearden, asked for “respect and privacy during the darkest and most harrowing time for my family.”
+He asked for the media to stop publishing “speculation.”

 “My mother was persistent in her love throughout my entire life and I will persist until she is given the justice she deserves.
 Our lives have been irrevocably changed,” Bearden added.
 “Our grief is here and our pain is deep.”